New US sanctions target workarounds that let Russia get Western tech for war

 “Ukraine can shoot down most of what the Russians are firing, and that tells us that there’s a gap,” he said.
 “The battlefield debris shows us Russia is using less capable electronics or sometimes no electronics at all.”

-Nonetheless, Russia has been pummeling Ukraine with frequent missile attacks, including two over the past week that killed at least 23 people in Ukraine.
+Nonetheless, Russia has been pummeling Ukraine with frequent missile attacks, including two over the past week that killed at least 23 people.

 This is partly because Russia is “still getting hold of these electronic components and they are largely functioning as they did before,” said Connolly, the Russia analyst.

-The latest sanctions package targets multiple Russian companies that repair, develop and manufacture weapons, including the Kalibr cruise missile.
-But to really turn the screws on Russia, analysts say Western companies need to think twice before selling crucial technology to countries known to have a healthy resale market with Russia.
+The latest sanctions package targets Russian companies that repair, develop and manufacture weapons, including the Kalibr cruise missile.
+But to really turn the screws, analysts say Western companies need to think twice before selling crucial technology to countries known to have a healthy resale market with Russia.

 “We need to work much harder with companies in our own countries to ensure that they are not feeding the re-export market,” said Tom Keatinge, director of the Centre for Financial Crime and Security Studies at the Royal United Services Institute in London.

-Note: This story has been corrected to show that Secretary of State Antony Blinken’s first name was misspelled.